Swordsman Online

 Swordsman was a free-to-play massively multiplayer online role-playing game (MMORPG) by Perfect World Entertainment.
 Closed Beta began on 16 June 2014, and was open to all users with a Closed Beta key.
 On 27 June 2014, the closed beta ended and the open beta began on 1 July 2014 for players with early access benefits and 3 July 2014, for all players.
 The game shut down on 5 June 2018.

 Story

-Swordsman is based upon the novel The Smiling, Proud Wanderer (Xiao Ao Jiang Hu) by Louis Cha, the best-selling Chinese writer alive at the time.
-He’s famed for his wuxia novels, with over 100 million copies of his works sold worldwide.
-As part of the wuxia genre of Chinese martial arts and chivalry, in Swordsman, the player takes the role of a wandering hero and experiences the hero’s rise to glory amongst one of ten schools of martial arts, the quest to avenge the hero’s destroyed village, and the opportunity to adventure with great heroes around the world.
+Swordsman is based upon the novel The Smiling, Proud Wanderer by Louis Cha, the best-selling Chinese writer alive at the time.
+He is famed for his wuxia novels, with over 100 million copies of his works sold worldwide.
+As part of the wuxia genre of Chinese martial arts and chivalry, in Swordsman, the player takes the role of a wandering hero and experiences the hero's rise to glory amongst one of ten schools of martial arts, the quest to avenge the hero's destroyed village, and the opportunity to adventure with great heroes around the world.